 What is it?

 The third-gen version of the car know-it-alls will sneer is nothing more than a Golf in a posh frock.
-Well, game over, glass-half-empty sorts – the new TT is pretty darned good.
+Well, game over, glass-half-empty sorts – the new Audi TT is pretty darned good.
 It does all the stylish, refined coupe things better than the old car, but thanks to an aluminium-intensive construction (yes, it is based around the VW Group’s do-it-all MQB platform) it’s also much lighter, and a genuinely engaging drive at last.

 Not that the car shouts it on the outside, unfortunately.
-Besides moving the badge from the huge grille to the bonnet, R8-style, and turning some of the curves into angular creases, the TT looks more like a mild facelift of the old car than a traffic-stopping newcomer.
+Besides moving the badge from the huge grille to the bonnet, R8-style, and turning some of the curves into angular creases, the new TT looks more like a mild facelift of the old car than a traffic-stopping newcomer.

 But good news!
 You can have a fast one.
 You know how this works: the Audi TTS brings much speed, the Audi TT RS brings vast speed.